syncfusion-content/windowsforms-docs/WindowsForms/Tools/Tools-Controls.md

 <tr>
 <td>
 EnableNullDate</td><td>
 Specifies whether null date support is enabled.
-If it is set to false, DateTimePickerAdv will always have a selected date instead of null string .i.e,  text fielddisplays the selected date even when {{{ ''_None_'' | markdownify }}} button is selected.
+If it is set to false, DateTimePickerAdv will always have a selected date instead of null string .i.e,  text fielddisplays the selected date even when {{ '_None_' | markdownify }} button is selected.
 By default it is true.</td></tr>
 <tr>
 <td>
 EnableNullKeys</td><td>